Using convolutional neural networks for the classification of breast cancer images: Material and methods

 \section{Material and methods}

-The PCam data set was downloaded from the original website (\url{https://github.com/basveeling/pcam}).
+The PCAM dataset was downloaded from the original website (\url{https://github.com/basveeling/pcam}).
 All images have a size of 96 x 96 pixels, in three colors.
-The training set has 262,144 images (80 \% of the total), the validation set has 32,768 images (10 \%) and the test set has also 32,768 images (10 \%).
-All data sets have a 50/50 balance between positive (tumor present) and negative (tumor absent) samples.
+The training set has 262,144 images (80 \% of the total), the validation set has 32,768 images (10 \%) and the test set also has 32,768 images (10 \%).
+All datasets have a 50/50 balance between positive (tumor present) and negative (tumor absent) samples.
+The patches of 96 x 96 pixels images were automatically extracted from the CAMELYON dataset \cite{veeling2018rotation}.
+For each image, a positive label indicates that the 32 x 32 pixel center of the image contains at least one pixel annotated as tumor tissue (Figure \ref{fig:samples_pcam}).